T

 park

-A sprawling urban cultural park home to numerous museums, gardens, and theaters.
-Spend the morning exploring its diverse collections and vibrant Spanish Colonial Revival architecture.
+A vast urban cultural park housing numerous museums, gardens, theaters, and the San Diego Zoo.
+Its Spanish Colonial Revival architecture is a highlight.

-• Consider purchasing a Balboa Park Explorer Pass if you plan to visit multiple museums.
+• Consider purchasing a Balboa Park Explorer Pass if visiting multiple museums.

 ~90 min